Minifixio/unlask-app/README.md

 ## Background

 The number of times we turn on our phone just to look at the screen or to unthinkingly consult social networks is countless...
-Unlask's goal is to transform these little moments into smarter ones and also to and push you to reduce the use of your smartphone.
+Unlask's goal is to transform these little moments into smarter ones and to also, push you to reduce the use of your smartphone.
 <br>

 ## Features